Chasing shadows with Gottesman-Kitaev-Preskill codes: Preliminaries

 \subsection{Quantum harmonic oscillators}

 Bosonic quantum error correction studies the robust embedding of discrete quantum information into a system of multiple \emph{quantum harmonic oscillators} (QHO), each of which can be described by an infinite dimensional Hilbert space $\CH=\operatorname{span}\lrc{\ket{n}}_{n=0}^{\infty}$ where $\ket{n}$ denote the well known Fock state vectors whose labels correspond to the \emph{eigenvalues} of the number operator $\hat{n}=\hat{a}^{\dagger}\hat{a}$ and $\hat{a}=(\hat{q}+i\hat{p})/\sqrt{2}$ denotes the annihilation operator. $\hat{q}$ and $\hat{p}$ are the position and momentum operators, the canonical coordinates, whose improper eigenstates yield a basis for the underlying Hilbert space.
 The associated phase space inherits a non-trivial geometry from the canonical commutation relations (we will set $\hbar=1$ throughout), and is most naturally studied in the Heisenberg frame, i.e., in terms of the transformation behaviour of operators on this space.
-On a system of $n$ QHOs -- which we will refer to as having $n$ \textit{modes} -- we define a generalized quadrature operator $\bs{\hat{x}}=\lr{\hat{q}_1, \hat{q}_2, \dots , \hat{p}_{n-1} , \hat{p}_n }^T$ such that $\lrq{\hat{x}_i, \hat{x}_j}=iJ_{i, j}$ where is the anti-symmetric symplectic form and $I_n$ denotes the $n \times n$ identity matrix.
+On a system of $n$ QHOs -- which we will refer to as having $n$ \textit{modes} -- we define a generalized quadrature operator $\bs{\hat{x}}=\lr{\hat{q}_1, \hat{q}_2, \dots , \hat{p}_{n-1} , \hat{p}_n }^T$ such that the canonical commutation relations are captured by the anti-symmetric symplectic form

+where $I_n$ denotes the $n \times n$ identity matrix.
 Unless explicitly needed, we will omit the index $n$ from the symplectic form and simply denote it by $J$.

 Analogous to the Pauli-operators for qubit-systems, the Heisenberg-Weyl operators for this infinite dimensional Hilbert space are given by displacement operators

 for $\bs{\xi} \in \R^{2n}$ being elements of phase space.
 These displacement operators satisfy the \emph{Weyl relations}